 The importance of Kensington Market in the lives of generations of Canadian immigrants led to its designation as a place of national significance and as a National Historic Site in 2006.
 In 2017, Historica Canada neatly and creatively distilled its layered history into its first animated Heritage Minute.
 The clip nicely showcases the physical and cultural transformation of a shop through the decades, moving from the outside to the inside and back out again to show the masses of people who have frequented the Market through the ages.

 The grand narrative of Kensington Market has then been this intersection between tangible (geographic) and intangible (cultural).
 That is to say, the histories of the people within the same physical space they have all come to call “home” over the years.
 Many writers have explored the theme, including Na Li in her book Kensington Market: Collective Memory, Public History, and Toronto’s Urban Landscape.
-The original Victorian homes, as altered as it has become after generations of use and reuse, become vessels to tell these stories.
+The original Victorian homes, dramatically altered they after generations of use and reuse, become vessels to tell these stories.

 From the Baldwin family countryside to the cafe- and bar-filled nexus of today, Kensington Market’s evolution was unplanned, organic, and anarchic, and yet somehow still falling in line with what came before.
 It survived urban renewal plans in the 1960s whose purpose to preserve the neighbourhood would have actually destroyed it.
 The quirks in its murals, hidden backways, street sights, and people can only exist within its borders.
 It cannot be replicated.